 Making markets work for refugees

-This webinar targets practitioners working with displaced people and host communities.
-It will share ideas and conclusions regarding the feasibility of market-based approaches for labour inclusion and livelihood resilience.
+Sharing ideas around the feasibility of market-based approaches for labour inclusion and livelihood resilience.

 Whilst humanitarian responses in conflict or crises address the short-term acute needs of displaced people and host community populations, over the long-term they invariably damage markets and the economic recovery of the affected region.